 - Present in most Sonic the Hedgehog titles, especially when Dr. Ivo "Eggman" Robotnik is the main (and only) boss.
-Every time you defeat him, he'd come back again in a bigger and sometimes-more-dangerous mecha to menace Sonic again and again.
+Every time you defeat him, he comes back again in a bigger and sometimes-more-dangerous mecha to menace Sonic again and again.

-- As are Captain Whisker and his crew, the robot pirates (from Sonic Rush Adventure.
-As the cut scenes are just character art and text on a background, they didn't have to explain how this was possible, and so the phrase "he got away again!" and variants thereof were used many, many times.
+- Also very fond of this are Captain Whisker and his crew, the robot pirates from Sonic Rush Adventure.
+Since the cutscenes are just character art and text on a background, there was no need to explain how this was possible, and so the phrase "he got away again!" and variants thereof get used many, many times.
 This is also repeatedly Lampshaded: